clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtual-machine-install.rst

 ===========

-Now that you have read about the |CL| compatible kernels, choose the appropriate set of step by step instructions to proceed.
+Now that you have read about the |CL| compatible kernels, choose the appropriate set of step-by-step instructions to proceed.

 .. toctree::
    :maxdepth: 1